alvaroHernandez/lofimaker/README.md

     - [x] Add "hide" to gif results
 - [ ] check if sounds are actually lofi style (add some?)
 - [ ] change beats tracks text for icons
+- [ ] check if some audios are too heavy for mobile
+- [ ] Fix track position indicator responsive
+- [ ] make top buttons sticky, and smaller in mobile?
+- [ ] improve preview to make it really full screen

 #### Enhancements
+- [ ] add some tests
+- [ ] migrate to typescript
 - [ ] Responsive improvements
     - [ ] increase button size
 - [ ] add loop music and sound effects